-I bet the Wichita Mountains Wildlife Refuge manager is not happy to have wild Hogs on this refuge.
+This wild Hog was photographed at the Wichita Mountains Wildlife Refuge in Oklahoma (March 2016).
+I bet the refuge manager is not happy to have wild Hogs on this refuge.
 Just about everywhere I hiked on the refuge I saw signs of Hogs.
-(March 2016)

 I decided after seeing signs of Hogs that I would try to stalk up on one and get a photo.
 I rate wild Hogs right up there with deer and coyotes when it comes to being wary.